monu111/Data-Science-Repo/finding optimal k value in Knn/README.md

-# By using accuracy score and error_rate we can easily find the optimal k values for knn algorithm
+# By using accuracy score and error_rate we can easily find out  the optimal k values for knn algorithm.